 A death occurring at home is often the result of a long illness and although expected is still distressing.

 Later that day or the following day the doctor will issue a medical certificate which will give the cause of death.
-This will usually be made available for collection from the doctor’s surgery, the medical certificate is required for the death to be registered.
+This will be emailed by the surgery directly to the relevant registrars office, the medical certificate is required for the death to be registered.

 At a nursing or residential home

 If the death occurs in hospital, the nursing staff will notify you and the hospital doctor caring for your loved one will issue the medical certificate.
-This will usually be made available for you to collect from the hospital bereavement office, an appointment is normally required.
+In due course, you will be contacted by the hospitals’ bereavement office who will advise when the medical certificate will have been prepared.

 Sudden deaths and the role of the coroner